Sirius-ly Star Light ⭐ Star Bright…

 3. Imagine or feel that the experience is entering deeply into your mind and body, like the sun’s warmth into a T-shirt, water into a sponge, or a jewel placed in a treasure chest in your heart.
 Keep relaxing your body and absorbing the emotions, sensations, and thoughts of the experience.”

-Holding Sacred Space
+How To Hold Sacred Space

 Sacred / Scared

 Switch one letter and not only is the word changed, but so is the meaning.
 That opens up a whole new conversation about fear; fear of the known and fear of the unknown.
-I can admit that I own all of it in every form.

 Recently, I was chatting about sacred space and how to define that concept.
 I wasn’t quite sure I knew enough about it to offer an intelligent explanation that would make sense-I’m still not sure it makes sense for a lot of reasons, but I know that it accurately describes how I’m feeling.